The64thGamer/cheeseepedia/content/yxnghyuheq16z007/content.md

-***Billy Bob's Wonderland* is a long-running, well-known FEC chain owned by Mark Hoffman with its only currently remaining location at [Barboursville, WV (5 Cracker Barrel Dr)].
-The remaining store is noted for being one of the last public places in the US and the world to view the [Classic Stage], in addition to having a perpetual license for the characters - this being how they are able to use the Billy Bob character name and design in their branding.**
+***Billy Bob's Wonderland*** is a long-running, well-known FEC chain owned by Mark Hoffman with its only currently remaining location at [Barboursville, WV (5 Cracker Barrel Dr)].The remaining store is noted for being one of the last public places in the US and the world to view the [Classic Stage], in addition to having a perpetual license for the characters - this being how they are able to use the Billy Bob character name and design in their branding.

 ## History